 - 1. The administration of the arrangements discussed above should be open, transparent, inclusive, timely and honest.
 Listed below are typical stakeholders who should be kept informed at various stages of the process.
 It may not be necessary, or indeed appropriate to always contact all of these parties, but it should be considered.
 This list is not exhaustive. - a.
-All the members of the respondent research team (and supervisory team for Higher Degree Research Candidate research); - b.
+All the members of the Respondent's research team (and supervisory team for Higher Degree Research Candidate research); - b.
 The source of the complaint/allegation; - c.
 The relevant Head of Department or Head of Office; - d.
 The relevant Executive Dean; - e.
 The funding body; - f.
-The relevant ethics and/or biosafety committee;
+The relevant ethics and/or biosafety committee; - g.

-- g.
 The site or the body with duty of care/governance responsibilities relevant to the research; - h.
-Any clinical trials associated with the research; - The editor/contact for where the research outputs have been published/reported; - j.
-Any regulatory body with direct interest in the project/complaint; and - k.
-Any research participants directly affected by the dispute. - 2.
+Any clinical trials associated with the research; - i.
+The editor/contact for where the research outputs have been published/reported; - j.
+Any regulatory body with direct interest in the project/complaint; and

+- k.
+Any research participants directly affected by the research misconduct allegation or finding. - I. Any relevant employer or sponsor of the Respondent. - 2.
 The Deputy Vice-Chancellor (Research) should consider the public interest when dealing with the media.
-The Deputy Vice-Chancellor (Research) may consult with the inquiry panel when preparing information for the media.
-If a statement is made to the media during an inquiry a similar statement should be made at the conclusion of the inquiry detailing the findings of the inquiry, whether or not the allegations were substantiated.
+The Deputy Vice-Chancellor (Research) may consult with the Inquiry Panel when preparing information for the media.
+If a statement is made to the media during an inquiry, a similar statement should be made at the conclusion of the inquiry detailing the findings of the inquiry, whether or not the allegations were substantiated.
 These media releases should be made available on the University website.